History of Kyiv (1362–1657): Architecture and arts

 Pre-Mongol traditions were also revived in Kievan sculpture.
 Three white stone polychrome reliefs, made for the Assumption Cathedral rebuilt in 1470, have been preserved.
 They were placed on the facade of the central apse.
 The central relief depicts the Virgin Mary Oranta, while the two side reliefs depict the founders of the Pechersk Monastery, Anthony and Theodosius.

 There were also various branches of artistic craftsmanship and art.
 Frescoes were created in the restored churches and cathedrals of Kiev.
 Icons and artistic metalwork were created, in particular, the Pechersk art workshop produced engolpion-quadrifolia.
 Graffiti of Saint Sophia Cathedral from this period has been preserved on its walls.

 With the spread of Renaissance ideas of humanism, the art of painting and iconography developed.
 In the 16th and 17th centuries, the faces of saints took on the features of real people, landscapes resembled real scenery, and icons were filled with lyricism.
 Researchers believe that there was a Kievan school of painting, but due to historical circumstances, most of the works have not survived.
 During this period, Kievan artists created the icons ‘Mykola Mokry’ (St. Sophia Cathedral), ‘Igor's Mother of God’ (Assumption Cathedral), and ‘Nativity of the Mother of God’ (now located in the city of Ivankiv, Kyiv Oblast).
 The genre of portraiture developed in Ukrainian painting.
 Kievan churches were decorated with ornamental carvings on wood and stone, in particular when creating iconostases.
-Among the monuments of sculpture, the tombstone of Konstanty Ostrogski at the prince's burial place in the Assumption Cathedral of the Pechersk Monastery is well known.
+Among the monuments of sculpture, the tombstone of Ostrogski at the prince's burial place in the Assumption Cathedral of the Pechersk Monastery is well known.
 With the spread of book printing, the art of book engraving developed.